surgeexperiments/surge_flight_controller_v1/README.md

 ## Coding style
 - Made for quick prototyping.
   There will be a lot of defines to turn modes on and off.
-This is very useful when turning stuff on and off while out flight testing the drone and reuploading stuff.
+This is very useful when turning things on and off while out flight testing the drone and needing to upload changes to settings.

 ## Led menu drone values
 - You can use the led menu with a hitachi LCD panel and buttons to set drone